 Angela Welbourne is the Class 1/2 teacher and also leads the Garden Explorers outdoor toddler group.
 Angela gained Qualified Teacher Status with a BA in Music and Geography in 1998.
 For 15 years she has been using her teaching skills in an outdoor and environmental education capacity.
 She became involved in Lancaster Steiner School when her two children were born.
 What she loves about the school is having the opportunity to work within a child centered, experiential approach to learning where nature and music are held in high esteem.
 Angela is currently in her final year of Steiner Teacher Training.

-Rachel Theobald is the Early Years Co-coordinator.
+Rachel Theobald is the Early Years Co-ordinator.
 She has a long history with Lancaster Steiner School – she was one of the founders of our original toddler group and her son was in the very first Class 1.

 Rachel is a trained Steiner Kindergarten teacher and has over 20 years’ experience in Steiner education.